 “I love the Constitution for its checks and balances.
 For the first time in history the common man said no to the monarch, the dictator, the strong man.
 That we are a nation of laws, not men.
 Our constitutionally limited, democratic-republic ensures that no one in government has so much power that they can act above the law.”

-Christopher started the television talk program Law Journal in 1990 on WFMZ-TV— which morphed into The American Law Journal in 2006.
+Christopher started the television talk/feature program Law Journal in 1990 on WFMZ-TV— which morphed into The American Law Journal in 2006.
 Acting as a go-between the profession and the citizen, he set out to demystify the law, humanize the profession and provide valuable information affecting peoples’ daily lives.
 Above all, he is inquisitive— loving cross-examination— aiding in his vision to create compelling constitutional conversations.

 He enjoys an adventurous and soul-satisfying life with his family and friends.
 An ocean devotee, biking fanatic, travel enthusiast, animal lover, civil war buff and, yes, a prog-rock fan, he also retains his New York sports fans bona fides by rooting passionately for the Yankees, Giants and Rangers.
 His serious/intense side finds him exploring comparative religion and philosophies but for insight/comic relief, nothing tops The Big Lebowski, because, after all, “the Dude Abides.”
 But then Gina P. already knew that.